-OVW will conduct an optional web-based Pre-Application Information Session.
+OVW will post a pre-recorded Pre-Application Information Session on the OVW website.
+This session is tentatively scheduled to be available by March 2, 2023.
 For more information, see the Application and Submission Information section of this solicitation.

 Contact Information